bmstu-iu9/refal-5-lambda/doc/historical/note000.en.md

 memory, having returned refalrts::cRecognitionImpossible; in the end of function.

-A function is composed of handlers of separated sentences, each of can ends the function successfully (perform `return refalrts::cSuccess`) or message of lack of memory (perform `return refalrts::cNoMemory`).
-If handler don’t end function with one of such messages, control passes to next handler, in case of end handler – to statement `return refalrts::cRecognitionImpossible`) at end of the function.
+Within function is composed of separate sentences handlers, each of which could or successfully complete the function (with performing `return refalrts::cSuccess`) or message about lack of memory (with performing `return refalrts::cNoMemory`).
+If handler doesn't ends the function with one of those messages, the control takes next handler, in case of handlers depleeting – to the statement performs `return refalrts::cRecognitionImpossible`; in the function end.

 The executing of sentence processor passes through three phases: